terakrk/sweet-perdition/src/blog/exquisite-corpse/notes.md

 - Luke Ransom: Tran's violent boyfriend who is also HIV positive.
 He has a pirate radio station, an alter ego and a lot of rage.

 A little over halfway through (chapter 9), the perspectives start bleeding together, with Anthony (first-person) and Jay (third-person) "speaking" without clear breaks.
 It's a little chaotic and confusing at first.

+Themes of loneliness and isolation: Anthony and Jay "recognize" each other and fall in love; Jay's biggest fear is loneliness and Anthony recognizes him as someobe like himself.
+(Anthony has always felt like something different than other people, a monster, a mutation.
+Is this just serial killing or part of the queer experience?